subugoe/on-merrit-website/_posts/2019-11-04-on-merrit-kick-off.md

 parent: news
 ref: welcome
 ---
-From 4-5 of November 2019, the ON-MERRIT partners came together in Graz to kick of the 2,5 year project, coordinated by the Know-Center GmbH.
+From 4-5 of November 2019, the ON-MERRIT partners came together in Graz to kick of the 2,5 year project, coordinated by the Know-Center GmbH.To make sure we’re on track and working together from the beginning, all partners presented their ideas on how to best tackle our research questions.
+The whole team worked on coordinating the plans for the different tasks, refining ON-MERRIT’s priorities, and identifying ways to support each other.
+The kick-off meeting was not only very productive, but we also really enjoyed working together.
+Full of enthusiasm, we even skipped a restaurant visit at lunch-time.
+Still, the delicious dinner at the restaurant the Steirer in Graz more than made up for this.
+Looks like there is nothing in the way for ON-MERRIT to become a real success!

 ![Gruppenfoto]({{ site.url }}/img/bilder_team/gruppenfoto.jpeg "Gruppenfoto"){: style="min-width: 100%" }